-It is the resident's responsibility to keep their room key or MaineCard on their person at all times.
+It is the resident's responsibility to keep their room key or moblie/physical MaineCard on their person at all times.

 If a resident should find themselves locked out of their room they should contact their roommate first, then find the Resident Assistant to let them back in the room or go to the Complex Office during open hours for a Residence Life staff member to help.

-If no staff members from the building are available, the resident can contact the Memorial Union by calling 207.581.4801.
-Only in the event of an emergency should you contact UMPD during normal business hours.
+If no staff members from the building are available, the resident can visit the Residence Life Central Office (311 Memorial Union) during business hours (M-F, 8:00am-4:30pm) to acquire a temporary access card.
+If the above options fail, UMPD can be contacted during business hours for a lockout.

 If a student is locked out of their room between the hours of 1:00AM and 7:00AM they must call UMPD.
 Resident Assistants do not respond to lockouts during these hours.
 Students should keep in mind that they may need to wait some time before being let back into their rooms.
 All students will be required to show a picture ID either before or after being let in the room to ensure the safety and security of all students on campus.
-Students will also be required to produce the MaineCard upon entry to the room.
+Students will also be required to produce their physical/mobile MaineCard upon entry to the room.

-Lockout codes will not be issued unless the resident is able to provide alternate picture identification.
+Temporary cards will not be issued unless the resident is able to provide alternate picture identification.

-Students are only permitted 3 lockouts during a semester.
+\Students are only permitted 3 lockouts during a semester.
 The fourth - and each successive - lockout will result in a referral to the student conduct process.